-Year I Year Ended December 31,
+Year 2004 Year Ended December 3 2004 2003

-2004 2003 2002

 Operating Segment

-U.S. domestic package 13.7% 14.4% 16.2%
+U.S. domestic package 12.6% 13.1% 14.9%

-International package 16.9% 13.1% 7.2%
+International package 16.6% 12.7% 6.9%

-Supply chain solutions 4.9% 2.2% (7.4)%
+Non-package 16.3% 16.0% 7.4%

 Consolidated 13.6% 13.3% 13.1%

-Consolidated operating expenses increased by \$1.864 billion, or 6.9%, for the year, \$398 million of which was due to currency fluctuations in our international package and supply chain solutions segments.
+Consolidated operating expenses increased by \$1.864 billion, or 6.9%, for the year, \$398 million of which was due to currency fluctuations in our international package and non-package segments.
 Compensation and benefits increased by \$1.388 billion, or 7.7%, for the year, primarily due to increased health and welfare benefit costs and higher pension expense.
-Stock-based compensation expense totaled \$724 million in 2003, a 14.0% increase over 2002, primarily as a result of increased Management Incentive Awards expense and adopting the measurement provisions of FAS 123 for 2003 stock-based compensation awards.
+Stock-based compensation expense totaled \$724 million in 2003, a 14.0% increase over 2002, primarily as a result of increased management incentive awards expense and adopting the measurement provisions of FAS 123 for 2003 stock-based compensation awards.

 Other operating expenses increased by \$476 million, or 5.2%, for the year, largely due to a 12.3% increase in occupancy costs, a 10.3% increase in fuel expense, and smaller increases in purchased transportation, repairs and maintenance, and depreciation and amortization.
-Other operating expenses in 2002 were affected by the \$106 million restructuring charge and related expenses incurred in the integration of our Freight Services and Logistics Group operations into our supply chain solutions business.
+Other operating expenses in 2002 were affected by the \$106 million restructuring charge and related expenses incurred in the integration of our Freight Services and Logistics Group operations into our UPS Supply Chain Solutions unit.
 The growth in other occupancy expense was impacted by higher rent expense on buildings and facilities, higher real estate taxes, and weather-related increases in natural gas and utilities expense.
 The fuel expense increase was due to higher fuel prices in 2003, somewhat offset by hedging gains and lower fuel usage.
-The increase in purchased transportation expense was influenced by the impact of currency and growth in our international package and supply chain solutions businesses.
+The increase in purchased transportation expense was influenced by the impact of currency and growth in our international package and Supply Chain Solutions businesses.
 The growth in depreciation and amortization reflects the addition of new aircraft, the completion of facilities projects (including UPS Worldport), and increased amortization of capitalized software.
 The increase in repairs and maintenance was primarily due to higher vehicle, aircraft, and equipment maintenance expense.